 Getting a golf scholarship can be a long and winding road!
 High school students often reach out to us and ask about golf scholarships so we sought out an expert on the subject and asked some of the tough question about getting a scholarship.
-Kris Hart from Nextgengolf and the NCCGA interviewed Blaine Lynch, the former Head Golf Recruiting Coach for NCSA Recruiting for this article.
+Kris Hart from Nextgengolf and the NCCGA interviewed Blaine Lynch, the former Head Golf Recruiting Coach for NCSA Recruiting.
 Have more questions?
-Blaine's contact info can be found below, and is more than willing to help however he can with questions on how to get a golf scholarship.
+Blaine's contact info can be found below.

 - Academics – GPA, test scores and overall academic performance.
 A strong GPA is crucial.